tellurianinteractive/Tellurian.Trains.TimetablePlanningApp/README.md

 3. Engage in design of functionality.
 4. Help with translations; add new or improve existing ones.
 5. Submit issues and suggestions.
-6. Contribute with pull requests.
+6. Contribute with pull requests for documentation and/or code improvements.

 All interaction takes place on GitHub and we use en English only.
 So you will need a GitHub account and apply for membership in the project.